arcones/ansible-meetup/README.md

 # Roadmap :motorway:
 - Add ssh + sudoers configuration that needs to be done in the raspi
 - Add raspbian docker image (for the raspis)
+- Change the localhost thingy of the playbooks!!!
 - Work on the playbook:
     Add .vimrc